riasc/build-a-portfolio/README.md

 that stands for "viewport height".
 One vh corresponds to one percent of viewport height, so `height: 100vh` means 100% height.
 Similarly, the vw can be applied for "viewport width".
 Another common responsive use case is when an image should resize to fit the smaller of height or width of the viewport.
 The vmin unit (viewport minimum) corresponds to one percent of the viewport width or height (whichever is smaller).
 Setting
-`width: 100vmin; height: 100vmin` will get this effect.
+`width: 100vmin; height: 100vmin;` will get this effect.
 If an image should cover the whole viewport without stretching or squashing the vmax unit can be applied.
 Its corresponds to one percent of the viewport width or height (whichever is greater).
 Setting
-`width: 100vmax; height: 100vmax` the image responsively resizes to cover the viewport.
+`width: 100vmax; height: 100vmax;` the image responsively resizes to cover the viewport.

-There are two ways to store image responsively: raster and vectors:
+There are two ways to store image responsively - raster and vectors:
 * Raster images: photographs and images are represented as a grid of individual dots of color.
 These images may come from camera or scanner and will be created with the html canvas elements.
 * Vector images: logos can be defined as a set of curves, lines, shapes, fill colors and gradients.
 Can be created by Inkscape or Adobe Illustrator or by using a vector format such as svg (scalable vector graphic) that makes it possible to include responsive vector graphics in a webpage